The Tick-Tock Man

 Industry leader Atari gives the genre a go with Firefox, a tie-in with the 1982 Clint Eastwood action movie of the same name, made by Warner Bros.
 The game charges players to steal an advanced supersonic fighter jet from the Russians and bring it home to Mother One base in the Arctic.
 Along with edited movie footage, the game features 28 digitized dialog phrases from Eastwood and a specially created music soundtrack, all presented in stereo sound.
 Similar to M.A.C.H.
-3, Firefox has players swooping over filmed landscapes while shooting at computer generated targets, although Atari’s game adds the ability to change altitude at certain points, taking to the open skies to conserve fuel and shake off radar detection, or stay low to the ground for better cover.
+3, Firefox has players swooping over filmed landscapes while shooting at computer generated targets, although Atari’s game adds the ability to change altitude at certain points, taking to the open skies to conserve fuel and shake off radar detection or stay low to the ground for better cover.
 In the harder escape paths available to players during the level selection screen offering four different routes, day turns to night and pilots must rely on their display to control the craft.
 A new laser disc player co-designed by North American Philips and Atari provides quick access to the data on the disc, eliminating the “blanking” that has plagued other games of the genre.
 Dubbed a LASERVIDEO product, Firefox misses its planned debut at the 1983 AMOA show in New Orleans, due to what VP of Marketing Don Osborne explains as “technical difficulties”.
-Atari does get to strut its Laservision stuff on March 15 of 1984, holding a press conference introducing the game.
+With Firefox beginning shipping to arcades in early February of 1984, Atari struts its stuff on March 15, holding a press conference introducing the game.
 Covered by major press outlets, present at the gathering are co-designers Mike Hally and Moe Shore, who explain the technology behind their creation.
 Then Firefox movie star Clint Eastwood takes the stage and puts the game through its paces.

-While Dragon’s Lair is a massive hit, gamers rapidly tire of the limited game play offered by it and the influx of laser games following in its wake.
+While Dragon’s Lair is a massive hit, gamers rapidly tire of the limited gameplay offered by it and the influx of laser games following in its wake.
 Players vacate the arcades, and coin-op video game sales drop from one billion in sales the previous year to $500 million in 1983.
 All these laser games and more have dropped off player’s radar by 1985.
 At the height of the craze, both Atari and Coleco plan to release laserdisc add-ons to their systems, which never make it off the drawing boards.
 The genre enjoys a brief renaissance in the arcades during the early 90s with new laser shooting games, created by a company called American Laser Games, founded in the late 80′s by Robert Grebe.
 It is spun off from original company I.C.A.T., makers of situational trainers for police officers.
 The Last Bounty Hunter, Crime Patrol, Crime Patrol 2: The Drug Wars, Fast Draw, Gallagher’s Gallery, Mad Dog McCree, Mad Dog McCree II: The Lost Gold, Space Pirates, and Who Shot Johnny Rock? are all produced by the company.
 The system revolves around an Amiga 500 computer, providing for easy superimposition of video graphics like scores and hit squibs.
-The success of ALG is short-lived, however, and the company eventually disappears.

 Beyond Dragon’s Lair